-So, you’ve been in the trade for too many years now, you’ve got a bad back and your knees are going stiff.
-You still want to be involved in construction but not as hands-on anymore.
+You’ve been in the trade for too many years now.
+You’ve got a bad back and your knees are going stiff.
+You still want to be involved in construction, but not as hands-on anymore.
 You sound like someone else we know… have you thought about becoming a construction assessor?

 Are you a Dean?